Sabrinas Organizing

 How To Reduce Academic Stress For Middle Schoolers

-I remember speed walking (because you couldn't run in school) around my pretty large donut-shaped three-story (Affiliate Link) middle school, worrying that I wouldn't have time to get to my locker, get my books, and get to class on time.
+I remember speed walking (because you couldn't run in school) around my large, donut-shaped three-story middle school, worrying that I wouldn't have time to get to my locker, retrieve my books, and arrive at class on time.
 It was three years of this emotional rollercoaster ride since the locker wasn't anywhere near my classes.
-Middle school can be quite stressful.
+Middle school can be pretty stressful.

-It was quite stressful because I was the first generation of immigrants who knew nothing about how to organize school supplies in middle school. , so I had to create a system for myself through trial and error and many worrying moments.
-However, my kids were lucky; I was able to pass on my knowledge from experience.
-And, hopefully, it would help them have a less stressful year.
+It was quite stressful because I was the first generation of immigrants who had no idea how to organize school supplies in middle school. , so I had to create a system for myself through trial and error and many worrying moments.
+However, my kids were lucky; I was able to pass on my knowledge based on my experience.
+Hopefully, it would help them have a less stressful year.
 Here are some ways to reduce academic stress for middle schoolers.

 Middle School Student Essentials Every Student Needs For a Successful School Year